supervisely-ecosystem/unet/supervisely/serve/README.md

 6. All deployed models are listed in `Team Apps`.
 You can view logs and stop them from this page.

 <img src="https://i.imgur.com/4B4qRh7.png"/>

+# How To Use Your Trained Model Outside Supervisely

+You can use your trained models outside Supervisely platform without any dependencies on Supervisely SDK.
+You just need to download model weights (.pth) and two additional json files from Team Files, and then you can build and use the model as a normal pytorch model.
+See this [Jupyter Notebook](https://github.com/supervisely-ecosystem/unet/blob/master/inference_outside_supervisely.ipynb) for details.

 # For Developers